sourcegraph/handbook/content/product-engineering/engineering/cloud/saas/index.md

 ### Weekly team updates

 Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about Cloud SaaS Team progress and our ups and downs.
-You can find all the weekly updates in this [google doc](https://docs.google.com/document/d/1a_36dJ-ZR4LU_3bDaIWAZldZJ6O3zaSi8NhGfT0fsdw/edit#heading=h.yggics8n0cyt).
+You can find all the weekly updates in this [Google Docs](https://docs.google.com/document/d/1a_36dJ-ZR4LU_3bDaIWAZldZJ6O3zaSi8NhGfT0fsdw/edit#heading=h.yggics8n0cyt).

 ### Newsletter